Dirac Spin Liquid Candidate in a Rydberg Quantum Simulator

 We then examine the spin correlations in real space.
 The field theory of the Dirac spin liquid predicts that such correlations decay asymptotically as a sum of oscillating power-laws, $C_{ij} \sim \sum_\alpha C_a \cos(\mb{r}_{ij}\cdot \mb{k}_\alpha) / r_{ij}^{2\Delta_\alpha}$, with universal critical exponents and oscillation wavevectors, $\Delta_\alpha$ and $\mb{k}_\alpha$, and non-universal coefficients, $C_\alpha$, where $\alpha$ labels different emergent excitations.
 For example, the $\mb{k}=M$ correlations seen in Fig.~\ref{fig:ansatz}(b) can theoretically be generated by monopoles, which have $\Delta\approx1.3$~\cite{songUnifyingDescriptionCompeting2019, karthikScalingDimension42024}.
 Cleanly resolving these component power-laws requires measuring very weak, long-distance correlations that are beyond the present capabilities of atomic platforms.
 For that reason, we instead simply compare the (possibly non-universal) short-to-intermediate distance behavior between the experiment and the \textit{ansatz}~\footnote{Whether the \textit{ansatz} has asymptotic correlations that match the field theory is also unknown.}.

 Fig.~\ref{fig:ansatz}(c) displays the two-body correlation function averaged over pairs $(i,j)$ with the same displacement $\mb{d}=\mb{r}_j-\mb{r}_i$ (up to a global lattice rotation~\cite{supp}), with $i$ in the bulk and $j$ anywhere in the array.
 The ferromagnetic/antiferromagnetic sign structure of the correlations agrees well between the experiment and the \textit{ansatz} wavefunction.
 To compare the magnitudes, we average over pairs at the same distance $d$, and plot the absolute value $|C^{xx}_d|$ in Fig.~\ref{fig:ansatz}(d).
 The envelopes of both the experiment and the \textit{ansatz} exhibit a fast spatial decay; quantitatively, a power-law fit $|C^{xx}_d|\sim d^{-\alpha}$ gives $\alpha_{\rm{Exp}}=3.5\pm0.7$ and $\alpha_{\rm{GA}} = 4.0\pm 1.0$.
 This is substantially more rapid than what we previously observed in the unfrustrated ground states of $H_{\rm{XY}}$ on the square lattice and the linear chain~\cite{Chen2023, emperaugerTomonagaLuttingerLiquidBehavior2025}.

 In the Supplemental Material, we additionally examine how the correlations are modified near the array's edge~\cite{supp}.
+We also compute the correlations of a gapped $Z_2$ spin liquid candidate state~\cite{lu2SpinLiquids2011, yangFrustratedResonatingValence2012, luUnificationBosonicFermionic2017}.
+While it is difficult to distinguish between the exponential decay of the $Z_2$ ansatz and the power-law decay of the $U(1)$ DSL on the $N=114$ cluster, we find that the sign of the experimental next-nearest-neighbor ($d=\sqrt{3}$) correlation is in agreement with the $U(1)$ ansatz, and opposite to the $Z_2$.
+However, both disagree with the experiment regarding the sign of the (small) cross-hexagon $d = 2$ correlations.
+We have also used linear spin-wave theory to compute the finite-size, $T=0$ correlation functions of the $q=0$ anti-ferromagnetic order, which predicts a magnetization plateau of $|C^{xx}| = 0.3$, one hundred times higher than the $d\ge5$ experimental correlations.
+Comparison with finite-$T$ calculations for various symmetry breaking orders would be interesting for future work.

 \textit{Static susceptibilities.}---We conclude by measuring the sensitivity of our correlated liquid to Hamiltonian perturbations.
 In the solid-state, such static susceptibility measurements are indisposable for material characterization.
 Hence, we here make use of the local controllability of our quantum simulator to adiabatically prepare (from the same initial staggered configuration) the ground state of a perturbed Hamiltonian, $H_{\rm{XY}}+H'$, and examine how it differs from the unperturbed liquid.